brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 ### Non-batch work

-**Translation of prosody paper**

- * [　] Edit remainder of Sections 7 & 8 corrigenda and send to translator.
-There are also his revisions to look at.

 **"Face" book**

-My collaborator feels well enough that on Friday she began criticizing my English again, for the first time in several years, and nagging me to get the book finished.
+My collaborator feels well enough that on 20170407 she began criticizing my English again, for the first time in several years, and nagging me to get the book finished.

  * [　] Draft chapter on parts of speech and other conventions